-3.0 hours lecture, 4.5 hours laboratory Prerequisite: One semester of FILM 20AB Grading: letter grade or credit/no credit
+3.0 hours lecture, 4.5 hours laboratory Prerequisite: One semester of FILM 20AB

 An intensive course in the complete experience of filmmaking.
 In a concentrated six-week format, students will create their own films putting to practical application the fundamental techniques in all phases of Super 8 and video production, including the creation of a story idea and script, camera operation, the use of sound, the editorial process, techniques of picture and sound production.